mjkoster/ODM-Examples/sdf.md

 The model namespace is organized according to terms that are defined in the definition files that are loaded into the namespace.
 For example, definitions that originate from an organization or vendor are expected to be in a namespace that is specific to that organization or vendor.

-In general, the structure of a path in a namespace is defined by the hierarchical relationship of the definitions in the file.
-For example, if there is a file defining an object "Switch" with an action "on", then the external reference to the action would be "Switch.on" (assuming for the moment the use of dot as a path segment separator).
+The structure of a path in a namespace is defined by the JSON Pointers to the definitions in each file.
+For example, if there is a file defining an object "Switch" with an action "on", then the external reference to the action would be "ns:/odmObject/Switch/odmAction/on" where ns is the short name fpr the namespace prefix.

-A reference within the "Switch" object would simply use "on" according to the identifier resolution precedence rules.
+A reference within the "Switch" object could simply use "on" according to the identifier resolution precedence rules.

 ### Re-use and Recursion
 Re-use of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.
 There are currently considered three cases for reuse of definitions.
 The semantics are similar to those of typed links.

-#### The "extends" pattern
+#### Use of the "type" keyword to re-use a definition
 An existing definition can be used as a template for a new definition, that is, a new term is created in the namespace which uses the defined qualities of some existing definition.
-This pattern will use the keyword "extends" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
-Optionally, new qualities may be added and values of defined qualities may be changed in the extended definition.
+This pattern will use the keyword "type" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
+Optionally, new qualities may be added and values of optional qualities and quality values may be defined.

-#### The "refines" pattern
+#### The "include" keyword
 An existing definition may be re-used with its name, that is, the name of some existing definition is re-used as an element in a new definition, along with its defined qualities.
 This pattern will use the keyword "refines" and will allow qualities in the new definition to override values from the source definition.

-#### The "includes" pattern
+#### Use of "include" with "type"
 An existing definition may be used, with its name and its path in the model namespace, as an element in a new definition.
 This has the effect of linking to an instance of the model in the deployment.
 This pattern will use the keyword "includes" and is useful to link properties, actions, and events from one object to another object, or to link objects together in a complex thing definition.

-### odmComponent
+### odmView

-An odmComponent is a potentially reusable composition of objects that is part of a more complex model.
-For example, the objects that make up the definition of a single plug of an outlet strip could be encapsulated by a component.

-Component definitions work much like object definitions, except that a component is composed of objects.
-Components may use the "includes", "refines", or "extends" pattern, or may define objects within the component definition.
-Component definitions may include their own Object definitions, as well as reusable Property, Action, and Event definitions that can be used to extend or complete the included Object definitions.

-Using the "includes" pattern enables a component to provide a specific "view" into the functionality of a complex device, for example a way to summarize the energy readings of all plugs in an outlet strip, or a way of including common functions, like power controls, in the definition of the sub-functions in a multifunction device like a printer + scanner product.

-Components may carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refer-freezer product.
+An odmView provides

-- Qualities of odmComponent
+- Qualities of odmView

 | Quality | Type | Optional | Description |
 |---|---|---|---|